simurgh9/simurgh9.github.io/raw/blog/daydreams_to_research.md

 change per _modus operandi_.
 That day I began to think, why don't I actually use these coins?
 Laziness?

-Further rummaging into that thought, I had a speculation.
+Further rummaging into that thought resulted speculation.
 Even if I lugged along some of those coins, most of the times I either end-up over or under.
-I. e., bringing coins back anyways.
+I. e., bringing coins back anyway.
 If at this point you are fitting some sort of a fancy Gaussian in your head; getting ready to prove that _in the limit_ I will actually consume more coins than collect, stop it.
 Why not just bring coins back by paying above the bill?

 _What if I there was an oracle guaranteeing the exact-coinage needed to make the change?_ Well, one such oracle is the entire mass of the